developertools-tech/developertools.tech/CONTRIBUTING.md

 3. Create the namespace JSON files to match the `en` directory
 4. Add the translated text to each namespace file
 5. Add the locale to `next-i18next.config.js`
-6. Create a pull request against the `dev` branch on GitHub

     ```js
     module.exports = {